MicrosoftDocs/memdocs/sccm/sum/deploy-use/automatically-deploy-software-updates.md

     -   **Deadline behavior**: Specify the behavior that is to occur when the deadline is reached for the software update deployment.
 Specify whether to install the software updates in the deployment.
 Also specify whether to perform a system restart after software update installation regardless of a configured maintenance window.
 For more information about maintenance windows, see [How to use maintenance windows](../../core/clients/manage/collections/use-maintenance-windows.md).

-    -   **Device restart behavior**: Specify whether to suppress a system restart on servers and workstations after updates are installed and a restart is required to complete installation.
+    -   **Device restart behavior**: Specify whether to suppress a system restart on servers and workstations if a restart is required to complete update installation.

         > [!WARNING]